Why Europe Must Lead in AI Sovereignty: Tech Independence vs Global Dependence

 Yes, via ethical AI, coordinated funding, and sector-specific innovation.

-By investing in research, infrastructure, talent, and regulatory frameworks, Europe can lead globally while maintaining control over its tech future.
+By investing in research, infrastructure, talent, and robust regulatory systems, Europe can position itself as a global leader while retaining full control over its technological future.